iamprashant29/imdb-lite/README.md

 Used CSS flexbox to provide the responsive layout and BEM methodology to organize CSS classes.

-**Note -** The website is continuously enhanced and is still is progress and some functionality like Search Filter is not supported yet.
+**Note -** The website is continuously being enhanced and is still is progress and some functionality like Search Filter is not supported yet.

 Demo Link - http://imdb-lite.s3-website.eu-central-1.amazonaws.com/